ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-And when code is too long to write quickly, it’s also too long to understand.
-Up until now, I’ve stuck to the native API because, as ZeroMQ users, we need to know that intimately.
+And when code is too long to write quickly, it's also too long to understand.
+Up until now, I've stuck to the native API because, as ZeroMQ users, we need to know that intimately.
 But when it gets in our way, we have to treat it as a problem to solve.

-We can’t of course just change the ZeroMQ API, which is a documented public contract on which thousands of people agree and depend.
+We can't of course just change the ZeroMQ API, which is a documented public contract on which thousands of people agree and depend.
 Instead, we construct a higher-level API on top based on our experience so far, and most specifically, our experience from writing more complex request-reply patterns.

 What we want is an API that lets us receive and send an entire message in one shot, including the reply envelope with any number of reply addresses.
 One that lets us do what we want with the absolute least lines of code.

 Making a good message API is fairly difficult.
 We have a problem of terminology: ZeroMQ uses “message” to describe both multipart messages, and individual message frames.
-We have a problem of expectations: sometimes it’s natural to see message content as printable string data, sometimes as binary blobs.
+We have a problem of expectations: sometimes it's natural to see message content as printable string data, sometimes as binary blobs.
 And we have technical challenges, especially if we want to avoid copying data around too much.

-The challenge of making a good API affects all languages, though my specific use case is C. Whatever language you use, think about how you could contribute to your language binding to make it as good (or better) than the C binding I’m going to describe.
+The challenge of making a good API affects all languages, though my specific use case is C. Whatever language you use, think about how you could contribute to your language binding to make it as good (or better) than the C binding I'm going to describe.

 #### Features of a Higher-Level API